setiodewo/node-uptime-local/README.md

 source structure.sql
 ```

 In `structure.sql` we also create username and password for this project in order to access database.
+You can alter the database name, username and password in this file as you want.

+We use `caching_sha2_password` for mysql user authentication since mysql_native_password plugin is disabled in newer version of MySQL.

 Install dependencies: